FriendsOfSymfony/FOSRestBundle/README.md

     }
 }
 ```

+In the above example, ``View::create`` is a simple, convenient method to allow
+for a fluent interface.
+It is equivalent to instantiating a View by calling its
+constructor.

 There are also two specialized ``View`` classes for handling directs, one for redirecting
 to an URL called ``RedirectView`` and one to redirect to a route called ``RouteRedirectView``.